donmccurdy/Caporal.js/DEVELOPING.md

 - `npm run build` builds the final javascript, typescript declarations, and _typedoc_ documentation into `/dist/`.
 - `npm run build:all` builds all of the above, plus the public website.
-- `npm run build:typedocs` only build typedoc markdown (then used for generating API pages)

 ```bash
 npm run build
 ```

-## Live stuff

-- `npm run build:docs:watch`: this will be live except fro the API section, because it needs the typedoc to also run on changes.
-(Todo: find a way to refresh typedoc-generated) markdown, then rerun `build:docs`).

 ## Committing